Home > Cookies > Chocolate Mint Small Batch Whoopie Pies

 Chocolate Mint Whoopie Pies

-I developed this recipe while researching (i.e. wracking my brain) non-alcoholic desserts to make for St. Patrick’s Day.
-I already have an Irish Apple Cake, and an Irish Tea Cake, but beyond that I was stumped for classic Irish desserts.
+I developed this recipe while researching (i.e. wracking my brain) for non-alcoholic small batch St. Patrick’s Day desserts.
+I already have an Irish Apple Mini Cake, and an Irish Tea Cake, but beyond that, I was stumped for classic Irish desserts.
 So, let’s call out the elephant in the room that these Whoopie Pies are not a traditional St. Patrick’s Day dessert.
 But they are green.
 So, that is enough for me.

 Two whoopie pies in a loaf pan